-The rationale behind our expeditions to the North Pole in 2011, Everest in 2012 and more recently to the South Pole in 2013 focus on both our wounded as well as wider society and include:
+The rationale behind our expeditions focuses on both our wounded as well as wider society and includes:

 - To raise awareness of the work Walking With The Wounded undertakes.